emirbesir/little-humans/README.md

 This project was created by following the [Blackthornprod's Launchpad Course](https://www.gamedevrocket.com/launchpad).
 Special thanks to Blackthornprod for providing clear and helpful guidance for beginners.

+## Learning Goals
+This project was developed to:
+- Learn Unity fundamentals
+- Practice programming simple game mechanics in C#

 ## Screenshots

 ![Main Menu](docs/main_menu.png)